Dr Sarah Corlett

-I registered as a Pharmacist in 1990.
-Following this I undertook a PhD at the University of Bradford entitled ‘clinical pharmacokinetics of ifosfamide, cyclophosphamide and their enantioners ‘ which was awarded in 1994.
-I continued at Bradford as a lecturer in Pharmacy Practice and whilst doing this completed an Advanced Diploma in Clinical Pharmacy Teaching, from the University of Leeds, which gave me the opportunity to explore novel teaching methods for Pharmacy students such as bedside teaching.
-Whilst lecturing at Bradford I co-supervised three PhD students in the respiratory pharmacokinetics.
+Sarah registered as a Pharmacist in 1990.
+Following her registration she undertook a PhD at the University of Bradford entitled ‘clinical pharmacokinetics of ifosfamide, cyclophosphamide and their enantioners’ which was awarded in 1994.
+She continued at Bradford as a lecturer in Pharmacy Practice and whilst doing this completed an Advanced Diploma in Clinical Pharmacy Teaching, from the University of Leeds, which gave her the opportunity to explore novel teaching methods for Pharmacy students such as bedside teaching.
+Whilst lecturing at Bradford she co-supervised three PhD students in the respiratory pharmacokinetics.

-I moved to Kent in 1997 and worked within hospital pharmacy, initially for a year as a Radiopharmacist and then for the next six years as an Oncology Pharmacist.
-During this period I was awarded a Pharmacy preceptorship to the MD Anderson Cancer Centre in Texas.
-I also completed the Oncology module of the London Clinical Diploma and supported other staff members as their clinical placement tutor.
+She moved to Kent in 1997 and worked within hospital pharmacy, initially, for a year as a Radiopharmacist and then for the next six years as an Oncology Pharmacist.
+During this period Sarah was awarded a Pharmacy preceptorship to the MD Anderson Cancer Centre in Texas.
+She also completed the Oncology module of the London Clinical Diploma and supported other staff members as their clinical placement tutor.

-I was one of the first academics to be appointed to the new School of Pharmacy, joining as a Clinical Lecturer in 2004 and was joint head of Clinical and Professional Practice at Medway from 2009 to 2014.back to top
+Sarah was one of the first academics to be appointed to Medway School of Pharmacy, joining as a Clinical Lecturer in 2004 and was joint head of Clinical and Professional Practice at Medway from 2009 to 2014.back to top

 - Lea V, Corlett SA and Rodgers RM.
 Describing interruptions, multi-tasking and task-switching in the community pharmacy: A qualitative study in England.
 Int J Clin Pharm 2015 (in press)